casseds2/CollegeCarpool/docs/blog/blog.md

  -Journey Planner Now Organised in Chronological Order, comparator method in date and Journey Objects.
 Solved Firebase UI problem when deleting Journeys by reinitializing the list view and adapter on a change.
 Not the most elegant solution but its better than the alternative of restarting the activity to refresh the layout.

+ ## My Fifteenth Blog
+ Updated the PlanJourney to allow the user to select their location as a place to add.
+The method for this is done in the googleClientBuilder class as I need to use an Google Places Api Client to obtain a list of possible locations I am in.
+Then I parse these and take out the area that has been assigned the highest probability.
+I came across a problem with code execution while doing this as the method to return my location as a Place Object was executing after the place object was being assigned.
+I had to use threading to solve this problem in the form of a countdown timer.
+ This allowed me to wait for the place to be assigned if the timer was held for 1 second and then I could us ethe object without a problem.
+ Having the button for using my location allowed me to remove the Firebase Inner Class from the PolyURLBuilder class so that I cant now return objects as a string.
+This allows me to use the PolyUrlBuilder in the Nav Service.